parsa200514/Portfolio/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-# Project 6: Anime-Style Image Diffusion Generator
+# Project 7: AI Image Diffusion Generator

 ## Project Overview:
 This project showcases the use of a pre-trained image diffusion model for generating anime-style images based on textual prompts.